A mathematical model and forecast for the coronavirus disease COVID-19 in Ukraine (M1)

-- actual trajectories of the main indicators of the coronavirus epidemic in Ukraine for the entire observation period;
+- actual trajectories of the main indicators of the COVID-19 epidemic in Ukraine;

-- calculated trajectories of these indicators for the same period, as well as for a lead-time period of 10 days;
+- calculated trajectories of these indicators for the same period, as well as for a lead period of 10 days;

 - boundaries of confidence intervals (ranges of possible deviations of a point forecast with a significance level of p = 0.01).

-- actual trajectories of changes in the daily indicators of the coronavirus epidemic in Ukraine over the entire observation period;
+- actual trajectories of changes in the daily indicators of the COVID-19 epidemic in Ukraine over the entire observation period;

 - calculated trajectories of these indicators for the entire observation period, as well as for a 10-day forecast period;

 - boundaries of the confidence intervals of the 10-day forecast (p = 0.3).

 Diagrams Fig. 9–11 reflect: